|The Collegiate Way: Residential Colleges & the Renewal of University Life ‹collegiateway.org›|

 4. “This is an untested idea.
 More research is needed before it can be adopted.”

 Reply: Far from being untested, the residential college model is one of the oldest forms of academic organization in existence.
-It has been tested for 700 years and is now in use in Great Britain, Canada, the United States, Mexico, Australia, New Zealand, and many other countries.
+It has been tested for 700 years and is now in use in Great Britain, Canada, the United States, Australia, New Zealand, and many other countries, and a large proportion of the best universities in the world have residential college systems.
 The collegiate model is based on elementary notions about education and human behavior that can hardly be disputed: students learn better when they are seen as individuals rather than as part of an anonymous crowd; contact between students and faculty is important; diverse communities teach people more about life than monocultures do; chaotic surroundings inhibit learning while safe and stable ones promote it; and so on.
 While research for its own sake can always be interesting, practical solutions to the poverty of campus life, solutions that are clear and that can be easily implemented, are needed now.
 These solutions are at hand in residential colleges, and a residential college can be created in an existing dormitory with only one year of advance planning.

 5. “Residential colleges may be fine for ancient and wealthy elite schools like Harvard, but not for my state university.”